Axis PR Veneto ERDF 2021-2027

 The 9PV-up project represents the turning point by which 9-Tech transforms its PV panel recycling technology into a concrete and replicable industrial solution.
-The new plant, under construction in Porto Marghera, Venice, will enable the recovery of up to 90 percent by weight of modules and more than 95 percent of their material value, returning high-purity glass, aluminum, copper, silicon and silver.
-Implementation will begin in 2026 and will mark a decisive step toward a circular PV supply chain in Italy and around the world.
+The new plant will recover up to 90 percent by weight of the modules and more than 95 percent of their material value, returning high-purity glass, aluminum, copper, silicon and silver.
+The realization, supported by Veneto Innovazione with 1M euros as a research project of excellence, will begin in 2026 and will mark a decisive step toward a circular photovoltaic supply chain in Italy and the world.

 Project goals